mac-theobio/mac-theobio.github.io/events/index.md

 Comment out header when there is nothing under it.
 {% endcomment %}

-* David Earn will be doing something exciting involving the Fields Institute, probably this week.

 ## Past events
 * Jonathan Dushoff:
 __Dynamical modeling of infectious diseases__